Child Support Modification

 If the other parent is unwilling to consider a stipulation, then you may contact the Friend of the Court to report the change in circumstances.
 Although the Friend of the Court will assist with a child support review, the process is usually quite slow.
 During the months of delay, the child support will remain at the previously ordered child support amount.

-If you need an immediate modification of your child support amount or your situation is complicated due to self-employment, non-regular wages or extraordinary circumstances, filing a motion with the court is your best option.
+If you need an immediate modification of your child support amount or your situation is complicated due to self-employment, non-regular wages, or extraordinary circumstances, filing a motion with the court is your best option.
 The court will first determine if you established a change in circumstances or proper cause.
-If a change in circumstances occurred or proper cause exists, the court will conduct a hearing to determine the correct amount of support.
+If a change in circumstances occurred or a proper cause exists, the court will conduct a hearing to determine the correct amount of support.

 At Kraayeveld Law, we fight aggressively to enforce our clients’ legal rights, and we have significant experience representing parents in child support modification matters.
 To discuss your request for modification in confidence, schedule a confidential initial consultation with our Grand Rapids child support attorneys today.